 Let the Coattail Promotional Tour begin.
 In advance of Monday’s Emmys, the Atlantic published my essay on men on the red carpet and “the plight” (really?) of the Plus One.
 Read on for the true story of a wardrobe malfunction fictionalized in the first chapter of the upcoming novel…

-My novel PLUS ONE has been acquired by LA’s own Prospect Park for a January 2014 publication.
-It’s been a long haul and a terrifying submission process, but I’m super excited to get the book out.
+My novel PLUS ONE has been acquired by LA’s own Prospect Park for a January 2015 publication.

 Here’s the summary: